MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 - **Action items tab**: Displays the list of actionable items mentioned during the call where sellers required to keep track on after interacting with a customer.
 For example, **I'll send you an email** or **I'll follow up with Michelle tomorrow**.
 When you select an action item, you can see where it was mentioned on the timeline.
 The actionable items include: Send an email, set up a meeting, create a task, and set up a call.

-    - **Set up a call**: If there is a mention about calling in the transcript, the application analyzes the transcript and displays a suggestion to create a call.
+    - **Set up a call**: If there is a mention related to call in the transcript, the application analyzes the transcript and displays a suggestion to create a call.
 Also, the transcript is highlighted in Blue to show for which the call must be created.
 Enter the details:
         - **Subject**: Provides an understanding on what the call is about for sellers who are viewing it.
         - **From**: Select the name of the seller.
 The selected seller will make a call to the contact that you add in **To** field.
         - **To**: Select the name of the customer for who the seller must make the call.